Vivian-Xie/Interactive-Lab-Hub/Lab 1/README.md

 Present your ideas to the other people in your breakout room (or in small groups).
 You can just get feedback from one another or you can work together on the other parts of the lab.

 \*\***Summarize feedback you got here.**\*\*
+We received feedback from the other group that:
+We need to figure out exactly how to monitor the mood of the pets.
+After researching, we found that similar to how an Apple Watch monitors blood pressure and heart rate, we can implement a collar for the pet to wear and monitor their blood pressure and heart rate.

 ## Part B. Act out the Interaction